Goal-line technology: Criticism

-Human element is lost
+Loss of human element

 While advocates for goal-line technology maintain that it would significantly reduce refereeing errors during play, there are also criticisms of the technology.
 Much of the criticism came from within FIFA itself including disgraced former FIFA president Blatter.
 Apart from the criticisms revolving around the technical aspects of the two proposed technologies, critics allege that such technology would impact on the human element of the game and eliminate what they promote as the laudable activity of debating mistakes.
 Blatter has been quoted as saying, "Other sports regularly change the laws of the game to react to the new technology. ...
 We don't do it and this makes the fascination and the popularity of football."

 A study suggested that in the 2010–11 Premier League season "errors took place nearly 30% of the time that video replays could help prevent", but some people claim that instant replays would interrupt the flow of the game and take away possible plays.

 Other critics believe it would be prohibitively expensive to implement the technology at all levels of the game and particularly for smaller/poorer football associations.
 FIFA officials have expressed a preference for "better refereeing" as well as more match officials over implementing the technology.
 Advocates, in turn, cite the many examples of incorrect goal-line decisions deciding important games and point out that the technology has improved much since the initial trials carried out by FIFA.
 Advocates contend that any extra help for the referee should outweigh arguments that it would lead to non-uniform rules (since not all football associations would be able to implement it).

 Blatter had been opposed to goal-line technology until Frank Lampard's disallowed goal in the 2010 World Cup where the ball clearly crossed the line.

 The introduction of additional assistant referees, who are mostly positioned beside the goal line, was partly in order to facilitate in such situations.